Spinach Puff Pastry Cups

 Golden brown Spinach Puff Pastry appetizer cut in half to reveal a cheese, chicken and spinach filling on a white serving tray.

-Stuffed with a spinach, cheeses and chicken filling, these puff pastry appetizers are a winner!
+Stuffed with spinach, cheeses, and chicken filling, these puff pastry appetizers are a winner!

 The best way to save time making this recipe is by preparing the filling a day or two ahead of time.
 On party day, you can cut the puff pastry, fill the cups and bake them.
 This ensures the best flavor and texture for this appetizer.